pingancheng96/Bowling-Challenge/README.md

 #### 2.2.2 The `BowlingScoreboard` Class

 The `BowlingScoreboard` is the main class in the system.
 It maintains a list of frames and a list of cumulative frame scores.
-Upon receiving an input roll for registration, it first validates if the roll can be added, i.e., if the game is over, and then invoke the `RegisterRollToFrame()` method of the current frame.
+Upon receiving an input roll for registration, it first validates if the roll can be added, i.e., if the game is over, and then invokes the `RegisterRollToFrame()` method of the current frame.
 Depending on if the current frame is complete, it may create a new frame.
 Then it updates the cumulative frame score list.
 Using the frame list and the cumulative frame score list, it provides interfaces for returning the current game information.

 The `BowlingScoreboard` class has the following three private field members.